Surprise is key part of migrant travel from Florida, Texas

 Two flights to Martha’s Vineyard stopped in the Florida Panhandle, Henriquez said.
 While on board, migrants got brochures and maps of Massachusetts.

-An unsigned letter told migrants to notify U.S. Citizenship and Immigration Services of address changes, though another agency, U.S. Immigration and Customs Enforcement, is responsible for tracking migrants, Henriquez said.
+An unsigned letter told migrants to notify U.S. Citizenship and Immigration Services of address changes, though U.S. Immigration and Customs Enforcement is actually responsible for tracking migrants, Henriquez said.
 “This is terrible advice,” he said.

 U.S. officials told immigration attorneys that required check-ins would be postponed, Henriquez said.
 Homeland Security officials didn’t immediately respond to a request for comment Friday.